-a. dolla is the family's contribution calculated, and to whom is it applied?
-Check if the fee is a ramount or if the fee is a percent of income below, and then check all that apply r the selection, as appropriate. i. oxtimes The fee is a dollar amount and (check all that apply): \Box The fee is per child, with the same fee for each child. \Box The fee is per child and is discounted for two or more children. \square The fee is per child up to a maximum per family. \square No additional fee is charged after a certain number of children. oxtimes The fee is per family. ☐ The contribution schedule varies because it is set locally/regionally (as indicated in 1.2.1).
-Describe: Click or tap here to enter text. ☑ Other.
+a.
+How is the family's contribution calculated, and to whom is it applied?
+Check if the fee is a dollar amount or if the fee is a percent of income below, and then check all that apply under the selection, as appropriate.

+i. [x] The fee is a dollar amount and (check all that apply):

+• • 11 // [] The fee is per child, with the same fee for each child. [] The fee is per child and is discounted for two or more children. [] The fee is per child up to a maximum per family. []No additional fee is charged after a certain number of children. [x] The fee is per family. [] The contribution schedule varies because it is set locally/regionally (as indicated in 1.2.1).
+Describe: [x]Other.
 Describe: The fee applies to most household's whose income is 100% or higher of the Federal Poverty Level and is referred to in Kansas as the "family share deduction".
 It is based on family size and income and is a set dollar amount that is deducted from the total child care benefit to the family.
 For families assigned a family share deduction at 3% or less of a family's income.
-The family share deduction does not apply to: 1) families whose income falls below 100% of the federal poverty level; 2) families in which at least one person receives Cash Assistance; 3) families receiving child care for a qualifying social service reason; 4) two parent families in which one parent is employed and the second parent is participating in Food Assistance Education and Training work programs; 5) families participating in the Kansas Early Head Start/Child Care Partnership program. ii. \square The fee is a percent of income and (check all that apply): \square The fee is per child, with the same percentage applied for each child. $\hfill\Box$ The fee is per child, and a discounted percentage is applied for two or more children. \square The fee is per child up to a maximum per family. \square No additional percentage is charged after a certain number of children. \square The fee is per family. ☐ The contribution schedule varies because it is set locally/regionally (as indicated in 1.2.1).
-Describe: Click or tap here to enter text. ☐ Other.
-Describe: Click or tap here to enter text. b. each the Lead Agency use other factors in addition to income and family size to determine family's co-payment?
-(Lead Agencies may not use price of care or amount of subsidy ent in determining co-payments). ⊠ No).
+The family share deduction does not apply to: 1) families whose income falls below 100% of the federal poverty level; 2) families in which at least one person receives Cash Assistance; 3) families receiving child care for a qualifying social service reason; 4) two parent families in which one parent is employed and the second parent is participating in Food Assistance Education and Training work programs; 5) families participating in the Kansas Early Head Start/Child Care Partnership program. ii. []The e fee is a percent of income and (check all that apply): []The fee is per child, with the same percentage applied for each child. []The fee is per child, and a discounted percentage is applied for two or more children. []The fee is per child up to a maximum per family. []No additional percentage is charged after a certain number of children. [] The fee is per family. []The contribution schedule varies because it is set locally/regionally (as indicated in 1.2.1).
+Describe: [] Other.
+Describe: each family's o Agency use other factors in addition to income and family size to determine to-payment?
+(Lead Agencies may not use price of care or amount of subsidy termining co-payments). [x] No. [] Yes.
+If yes, check a nd describe those additional factors below: 51 Page b.